moledet/jQueryImageCaching/README.md

 > **crossOrigin** - default 'Anonymous', origin of image in default mode not been send cookie or session id to server.
 Default mode may do problems for images that need authorization.
 This parameter change on problems with server headers.
-In most cases the set this params to "null" will be remove problems.
+In most cases set this params to "null" will be remove problems.